Metrol/dbobject/README.md

 1. Creates and tracks tables for you based on code.
 1. Requires you to copy the table structure into the code from the DB.

-I felt there should be a 3rd solution.
+I felt there should be a 3rd solution for this.

 - Use the database as a reference and have the code support that.